Driving a motorcycle on the open road can be both relaxing and exciting.

 In other words, whether you were wearing a helmet at the time of an accident doesn’t have an effect on filing a personal injury claim.

-Note: At GBM Law, we recommend all motorcycle operators and passengers wear helmets.
+Note: At GB Law, we recommend all motorcycle operators and passengers wear helmets.

 Ohio Motorcycle Operating Laws

 Ohio law governs operating a motorcycle on Ohio roads, including equipment required and allowable maneuvers.